-Mansoura University awards Bachelor of Pharmacy (Pharm D-Clinical Pharmacy) degree following a five-year undergraduate Pharmacy program.
-This Pharmacy program provides students with the necessary knowledge and skills in basic, pharmaceutical, medical, social, behavioural, health, environmental sciences, clinical pharmacy and pharmacy practice and management; aiming to graduate competent general practitioner pharmacists; capable of working effectively in different settings, including community pharmacies, hospitals, forensic and biomedical laboratories, governmental health institutions, pharmaceutical industries, academia and research centres.
+Mansoura University awards Bachelor of Pharmacy (Pharm D-Clinical Pharmacy) degree following a five-year undergraduate Pharmacy program and one academic year of internship.
+This Pharmacy program provides students with the necessary knowledge and skills in basic, pharmaceutical, medical, social, behavioural, health, environmental sciences, clinical pharmacy and pharmacy practice and management; aiming to graduate competent general practitioner pharmacists; capable of working effectively in different settings, including community pharmacies, hospitals, forensic and biomedical laboratories, governmental and private health institutions, pharmaceutical industries, academia and research centres.
 The program aims to:

 - 1.1.
-Focus on the role of the role of pharmacist in providing appropriate health care to the patient inside and outside hospitals by following up his individualized drug system for him after studying the principles of clinical drug kinetics and their applications in treatment in various disease cases and finding appropriate treatment regimens in cooperation with the physician, with resultant improvement in the health care services offered for the patients and a paralleled reduced risks of drug interactions. - 1.2.
+Structure on the role of pharmacist in providing appropriate health care to the patient inside and outside hospitals by following up on his individualized drug regimen after studying the principles of clinical drug pharmacokinetics and their applications in treatment in various diseases and finding appropriate treatment in cooperation with the physician, which results in an improvement in the health care services offered for the patients and a paralleled reduced risks of drug interactions. - 1.2.
 Graduate a distinguished pharmacist who is qualified to work in public and private pharmacies, pharmaceutical companies, drug control laboratories, food analysis, and work in the field of media, marketing, research and universities. - 1.3.
-Increase the competitiveness of program's graduates at the regional level through study and training programs. - 1.4.
+Develop the competitiveness of program's graduates at the regional level through study and training programs. - 1.4.
 Participate in community service, developing the environment, and providing a tangible economic return through rationalizing the use of medicines in hospitals. - 1.5.
-Commit to achieving quality standards in pharmacy education through interactive education and interest in self-learning.
+Commit to achieving quality standards in pharmacy education through interactive education, development of self-learning and life-long learning.